isomerpages/nlb-learning/_reading/Preschoolers/Content.md

 .clickbox.is-indigo-sky a:hover { background-color: #322987; color: #cff2e8; }

 </style>
-Encourage the love of reading in your child through these activities and videos curated for your little ones.
+Encourage the love of reading in your child through these learning packages and videos curated for your little ones.

 <h3><b>Playlist</b></h3>